AyushBipinPatel/shiny_web_application_MPI/README.md

 I have, at this point, encountered a problem.
 A interactive ggplot is not rendered in the markdown document as desired.
 I have posted a question on https://community.rstudio.com/, the link for the question is [here](https://community.rstudio.com/t/error-in-rendering-ggplot-with-shiny-components-widget-i-rmarkdown-file/64847)

+The above mentioned problem is solved.
+The above link has the solution.
+Moving onnn.